Porcelain Crowns

 What Is a Dental Crown?

-A dental crown, also known as a “tooth crown,” is a protective cap crafted from durable materials like porcelain that covers a damaged or missing tooth.
 Designed to look, feel, and function like a natural tooth, crowns are custom-made to match the shape, size, and color of your surrounding teeth.
 This allows them to blend seamlessly with your smile while providing a solution that’s both functional and aesthetically pleasing.

 For those with missing teeth, crowns are an essential part of many restorative treatments.
 They can be placed on either side of a gap to support a dental bridge or fitted on top of a dental implant, creating a natural-looking replacement tooth.
 Crowns also play an important role in preserving teeth after root canals or large fillings, helping prevent further decay and maintaining the structure of your tooth.